uwescience/DSSG2023-Groundwater/README.md

         ```html
 		<img src="{{ site.url }}{{ site.baseurl }}/assets/img/eScience.png">
 	```
-        * feel free have a different header image relevant to your project.
+	(feel free to have a different header image relevant to your project)

 * You can also test the website locally, but that requires setting up Jekyll:
 		[https://jekyllrb.com/](https://jekyllrb.com/)